ATD 1-LAW

 False

-A (a)_____(refers to the group of people who unite to form one body under special denomination, a (b)_______ refers to an individual person who represents an official position which has a single separate legal entity,and a (c) _______ refers to a public enterprise formed by a special Act of the parliament.
+In reference to the law of persons, a (i). ________ refers to the group of people who unite to form one body under a special denomination, whereas, a (ii). _______refers to a person who represents an official position which has a single separate legal entity, and (iii). ______ refers to a public enterprise formed by a special Act of the parliament.

-The Court of Appeal of Kenya is established under Article (a)_______of the constitution of Kenya and consists of a number of judges, being not fewer than (b).________.
+The Court of Appeal of Kenya is established under Article (i)_______of the constitution of Kenya and consists of several judges, being not fewer than (ii).________.

 Which of the following is not true about of administrative tribunals?